 He developed dysphagia, and symptoms worsened with recurrent exacerbations and worsening seen on MRI scans.
 He was treated with interferon beta-1a and steroids and seen at Massachusetts General Hospital for a fifth opinion.
 Two brothers had similar symptoms and carried a diagnosis of multiple sclerosis.
 A variety of lab tests were normal or inconclusive, including the absence of CSF oligoclonal bands.

-The Assess Diagnosis screen shows how CADASIL is a good fit for this patient.
+The Explain Diagnosis screen shows how CADASIL is a good fit for this patient.
 Similar screens for other diseases in the differential diagnosis show that the fit for other diseases is not nearly as good.